ShookTea/stos/README.md

     - used commands are: `grub-file`, `grub-mkrescue`
 3. Qemu virtual machine - for launching the OS somewhere
     - used command is: `qemu-system-i386`
+4. (optional) GCC compiler for host machine - for running unit tests

 ### Basic development tools